-- Do not use painted (i.e. non-conductive) mounting plates. - In unfavourable circumstances, use copper mesh tape between the earthing bolts and earth potential to deflect currents.
+- Use electrically conductive mounting plates, e. g. made of aluminum or galvanized steel. - In unfavourable circumstances, use copper mesh tape between the earthing bolts and earth potential to deflect currents.

-Protect the drive from impermissible stresses.
+NOTICE Protect the drive from impermissible stresses.
 In particular, do not let any components become bent or any insulation distances altered during transport and handling.
 Avoid contact with electronic components and contacts.